Common Sense Media Review

 Is It Any Good?

-The two dads at the center of this animated adventure series have been getting most of the attention, but this sweet and charming show lives up to the hype.
-Besides the rich premise -- who can resist a quirky coming-of-age tale with lots of adventure? -- the best thing this series has going for it is the rich voice talent.
+This sweet and charming animated adventure series lives up to the hype.
+Besides The Bravest Knight's rich premise—who can resist a quirky coming-of-age tale with lots of adventure?—the best thing this series has going for it is the rich voice talent.
 With Grey's Anatomy's T.R.
-Knight as a sympathetic Cedric, Storm Reid (Meg Murry in A Wrinkle in Time) as a spunky Nia, and a positively bonkers array of guest-starring voices -- RuPaul, Christine Baranski, Wanda Sykes -- the voice talent is not just choice and diverse, it's also drawn from a wide spectrum of LGBTQ Hollywood.
+Knight as a sympathetic Cedric, Reid (A Wrinkle in Time) as a spunky Nia, and a positively bonkers array of guest-starring voices—RuPaul, Christine Baranski, Wanda Sykes—the voice talent is not just choice and diverse, it's also drawn from a wide spectrum of LGBTQ+ Hollywood.
 Kids may not catch it, but it matters, nonetheless.

-The Bravest Knight's gentle messages are also easy to love.
-A lesson to Nia about not trusting things that come easily winds Cedric through an anecdote about the time he and a cadre of brave not-quite-knights fooled a witch into accidentally setting them free from her trap; an admonition not to underestimate your rivals introduces viewers to the noble not-quite-knight Green Leaf, a diminutive girl who was so determined to become a great jouster that she learned how to turn her size into a battle advantage.
-By linking bravery with hard work, valor with kindness, and strength with compassion, this series gives kids the very best kind of adventure, that's exciting without being stressful, and uplifting instead of aggressive.
+While The Bravest Knight ruffled some feathers for having two dads at the center, the show is full of gentle messages that are easy to love.
+A lesson to Nia about not trusting things that come easily winds Cedric through an anecdote about the time he and a cadre of brave not-quite-knights fooled a witch into accidentally setting them free from her trap.
+And a warning not to underestimate your rivals introduces viewers to the noble not-quite-knight Green Leaf (also voiced by Reid), a diminutive girl who was so determined to become a great jouster that she learned how to turn her size into a battle advantage.
+By linking bravery with hard work, valor with kindness, and strength with compassion, this series gives kids the very best kind of adventure: It's exciting without being stressful and uplifting instead of aggressive.
 Count this battle won, Bravest Knight.

 Talk to Your Kids About ...

-Kids: How is your impression of the world shaped by what you see on TV or in movies?
-Have you ever changed the way you view something because of something you saw on TV?
+Kids: How is your impression of the world shaped by what you see on television or in movies?
+Have you ever changed the way you view something because of something you saw on-screen?
 If so, when?
 How can we use this power of the media to influence positive change?

 Characters in The Bravest Knight generally find a way around using violence to solve problems.
 What would happen in real life if you tried these same methods?
 Is the (lack of) violence realistic?
 Do you like stories in which characters evade danger with wit and cunning rather than use force?